100101Ed/people/README.md

 --
 # People Project
-Will use people class to manipulate people instances
+* Will use people class and methods